 (ii) The lower frequency of interactions with any single individual

 Let me be clear.
 I am not suggesting that technology, global connectivity and the flexibility they provide are bad.
 On the contrary.
-But, what we must be mindful of is how the way we do things in modernity can fundamentally change how we relate to each other as human beings, without us even having noticed!
+But, what we must be mindful of is how the way we do things in modernity can fundamentally change how we relate to each other as human beings, without us even noticing!

-Big corporations perpetuate it
+Big corporations perpetuate anonymous transactional living

 Anonymous transactions are a key reason why the corporate world of 9-to-5 can feel particularly sterile and lacking in human connection.
-It is structurally set-up that way.
+It is set-up that way.
 You don’t need to spend any time getting to know anyone particularly well.
 You just need to get the job done and deliver.

-Beyond anonymous-transactional living
+Beyond anonymous transactional living

 Noticing how you live your life is the starting point for change.
 Ask yourself: